Join Here | Log In

 In the uterus, estrogen upregulates IFG-1 (insulin-like growth factor 1), EGFR, TGF-beta1.
 These are all growth-related molecules.[ref]

 Interleukin-1 (IL-1) is an inflammatory cytokine that can inhibit REST, which is a tumor suppressor.
-Interleukin-1 happens to also be upregulated in fibroid tissue, thus decreasing the tumor suppressor.[ref]
+Interleukin-1 also happens to be upregulated in fibroid tissue, thus decreasing the tumor suppressor.[ref]

 Exposure to endocrine disruptors